octocat/git-consortium/product-backlog.md

 * As a site member, I can mark my profile as private in which case only my name will appear.
 * As a site member, I can mark my email address as private even if the rest of my profile is not.
 * As a site member, I can send an email to any member via a form.
-* As a site administrator, I can read practicing applications and approve or reject them.
+* As a site administrator, I can read practicing or training applications and approve or reject them.
 * As a site administrator, I can edit any site member profile.
+* As a site member, I can fill out an application to become a Trainer.
+* As a Trainer, I want my profile page to include additional details about me.
+  * i.e., some of the answers to my Trainer application.
+* As a trainer, I want my profile to list my upcoming classes and include a link to a detailed page about each.

 ### News

-* As a site visitor, I can email news items to the editor.
-  * this could just be an email link to the editor.
 * As a site a site editor, I can set the following dates on a news item:
   * Start Publishing Date (the date an item becomes visible on the site (perhaps next Monday))
   * Old News Date (the date it stops appearing on the home page)